prabathbr/Exploratory-Data-Analysis/README.md

 ## Dataset

-You can use any dataset for your analysis, but you have to change code as necessary to match with the dataset.
+You can use any dataset for the analysis, but you have to change code as necessary to match with the dataset.
-[Avacado Prices](https://www.kaggle.com/datasets/neuromusic/avocado-prices) dataset from Kaggle is used for the analysis strictly used only for learning purpose, and it is not shared under this repositary.
+[Avacado Prices](https://www.kaggle.com/datasets/neuromusic/avocado-prices) dataset from Kaggle is used in the analysis, is strictly used only for the learning purpose, and dataset file is not shared under this repositary.
-Please refer the Kaggle page if you would like to use same dataset for dataset files and license information.
+If you would like to use same dataset, please refer to the [Kaggle page](https://www.kaggle.com/datasets/neuromusic/avocado-prices) for dataset files and license information.

 ## Prerequisites